-- Cut invisible thread to the desired length and tape tomten to the string.
+- Cut invisible thread (or string) to the desired length and tape tomten to the thread.

-- Hang in window or on tree (which I will do, once we get one!).
-Or wherever you think a bunch of mischievous gnomes should hang out.
+- Hang your festive tomten garland in the window, on your Christmas tree, or wherever you think a bunch of mischievous gnomes should hang out.

 What I like about this project is that kids can put their own stamp on it by creating the faces and deciding the shape of the hats and beards.
-It's true that ours our symmetrical, but we are a math art nerdy family and liked the conformity of the shapes in this way, but I think different shapes and sizes of tomten would be winsome.
+It's true that ours our symmetrical, but different shapes and sizes of tomten would be winsome.

-To learn more about the Swedish tomte and his Norwegian and Danish counterpart, the nisse, read more of our favorite books about the folkloric creatures found on one of these book lists.
-(Click on the image to see the lists!)
+To learn more about the Swedish tomte and his Norwegian and Danish counterpart, the nisse, read more of our favorite books about the folkloric creatures found on one of the following book lists: